TreVorLMAK/tms/README.md

 3. **Filtering tasks**: Use the filter buttons to show All, Pending, or Completed tasks.
 4. **Deleting a task**: Click the delete (trash) icon and confirm deletion in the modal.

-## Deployment

-This application can be easily deployed on Vercel:

-1. Push your code to a GitHub repository.
-2. Go to [Vercel](https://vercel.com/) and sign up/log in.
-3. Click "New Project" and import your GitHub repository.
-4. Keep the default settings and click "Deploy".

-## Future Enhancements

-Potential features for future releases:

-- Task search functionality
-- Task categories/labels
-- Task editing
-- Due date notifications
-- Dark mode support
-- Data export options
-- Sync with cloud storage
-- User authentication
-- Shared task lists

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Next.js team for the amazing framework
-- Tailwind CSS for the utility-first CSS framework
-- Vercel for the deployment platform

----